 2. Displaying your ignorance

-Again, for every question you have in mind, just ask yourself if Google knows the answer.
-If it does, move on to the next one.
+Again, for every question you have in mind, just ask yourself if Google can tell you the answer.
+If it can, skip that question and move on to the next.

 4. Appearing low energy and lacking confidence

-A good team player is not an arrogant attention seeker but at the same they are enthusiastic, interesting to talk to and very assertive.
-Especially, in any group work, make sure you are not the indifferent, low energy type who sits in a corner and does not talk to anyone.
+A good team player is not an arrogant attention seeker, but at the same time they are enthusiastic, interesting to talk to and very assertive.
+Especially, in any group work, make sure you are not the indifferent, low energy type, sitting in a corner and not talking to anyone.

-- Do some research on the company recent projects
+- Do some research on the company's recent projects

-- Prepare some insightful questions about the company and about yourself
+- Prepare some insightful questions about both the company and your interaction with the selection process

-- Review your CV, thinking about the achievements you want to highlight.
-If you are not sure your CV is up to scratch, you can download My Consulting Coach guide for free.
+- Review your resume, considering the achievements you should highlight.
+If you are not sure your resume is up to scratch, check out our comprehensive resume guide and free templates.

 Our case interview method

-Our case interview course has been developed by MBB consultants with clear goals in mind - To teach you how to think, act and communicate like a world-class strategy consultant.
-By going through it you’ll become equipped not only to ace the interview process, but also to be a top performer at your firm.
+Our MCC Academy case interview course was developed with a single goal in mind – to help candidates succeed by teaching them to think, act and communicate like a world-class strategy consultant.
+After completing our course, you’ll be equipped not only to ace the interview process, but also to hit the ground running on day one of the job.

-2) Learning how to crack a case: Identify the problem, Build a problem driven structure, Lead the analysis and how to provide recommendations.
+- Learning how to crack cases: Identify the problem, build a bespoke problem driven structure, lead the analysis and how to provide recommendations.

-3) Shaping your approach with our building blocks: Master profitability analysis, competitive dynamics, pricing discussions, among others to let you deal with recurring themes in cases without restricting you to simplistic frameworks.
+- Accelerating your approach with our building blocks: Master profitability analysis, competitive dynamics, pricing discussions, among others to let you deal with recurring themes in cases without restricting you to simplistic frameworks.

 Our coaching sessions